You are hereIndoor Training Tactics for Bigger Yields

 But for those who are able to grow as many cannabis plants as they want, SoG may be a fast choice to get an even canopy and a lot of buds with very little plant training.

-The term "ScrOG" (Screen of Green) refers to a marijuana growing technique that uses a net or wire mesh to control the height of the plant.
+The term "ScrOG" (Screen of Green) refers to a marijuana growing technique that uses a net or wire mesh to control the height of the plant from when it's small, in order to make a more desireable shape when the plant starts making buds in the flowering stage.

 Warning!
 Never ScrOG unless you know that all your plants are female!